Kwenta/kwenta-state-log/kips/drafts/kip-58.md

 Using current staked balances for, say, voting or fee distribution creates a system that can be easily manipulated by actors who decide to stake before a favorable voting or fee distribution event to gain higher share.
 Historical staked balances are much harder to manipulate especially when the future outcome is unknown (future proposals or fees to be generated that epoch).

-Staked amounts will also need to be locked for a meaningful amount of time to discourage the short term buying of votes, fee revenue, or locked inflationary rewards.
+Staked amounts will also need to be locked for a meaningful amount of time to discourage disruptive short term actions such as the buying of votes, fee revenue, or locked inflationary rewards.

 ## Specification